danielb42/handlekeeper/README.md

 # handlekeeper

-Wrapper for os.OpenFile() - keeps a filehandle pointed to a files' original location even if the file is moved (e.g. rotated) somewhere else or deleted.
-A new, empty file is created at the location instantly and the known file handle is preserved.

-In a regular scenario the filehandle would move along with the file, thus ceasing to read/write the intended location. `handlekeeper` intends to help applications with keeping track of active textfiles by presenting "stable" file handles.
+`handlekeeper` is a wrapper for `os.OpenFile()`.
+It intends to help applications with keeping track of active textfiles by presenting "stable" file handles even when the opened files are moved or deleted.
+This is achieved by instantly creating a new, empty file in the location of the original file, and re-opening the corresponding filehandle internally.

 ## Usage / Example
 Here, `/var/log/myApp.log` can be moved or deleted without having to reopen file handles in the reading/writing application.

 ```
 hk := handlekeeper.NewHandlekeeper("/var/log/myApp.log")
 defer hk.Close()
 for {
 	scanner := bufio.NewScanner(hk.Handle)
 	for scanner.Scan() {
 		println(scanner.Text())
 	}

 	time.Sleep(time.Second)
 	}
 }